 There are two exceptions to this consent rule:

-• If the cookie is necessary for transmission of communication, consent is not needed.
+• If the cookie is necessary for the transmission of a communication over an electronic communications network, consent is not needed.

-• If the cookie is strictly necessary, consent is no longer required.
+• If the cookie is strictly necessary in order to provide an information society service explicitly requested by the subscriber or user., consent is no longer required.

 In addition to the E-Privacy Directive, businesses must also comply with the EU and the UK GDPR when they collect personal information via cookies.

-Under the GDPR, organisations must rely on one of the six “legal bases” to collect personal data through cookies and similar technologies.
-Two of those legal bases are highly relevant to the use of cookies: Consent and legitimate interest.
+Under the GDPR, organizations must rely on one of the six “legal bases” to collect personal data through cookies and similar technologies.
+Two of those legal bases are highly relevant to processing personal data collected through the use of cookies: Consent and legitimate interest.

 How Didomi can help